microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 'helper' Main package to prevent unintended premature removal of a Framework package.
 Until then, this is the recommended technique for install-time pinning.

+To that end, Project Reunion includes the Dynamic Dependency Lifetime Manager (DDLM) to provide this install-time 'pinning' for Project Reunion's Framework package.

 ## 3.4.
 Runtime 'Pinning' aka Prevent Update While In-Use

 Registering an updated package for a user poses a complication for applications using Dynamic Dependencies.